 - Email Subscription Form cannot be used.
 Because onclick, action, onsubmit, onfocus, onblur attributes do not allow AMP.

 - Google does not support ads other than AdSense only.

 - The template starts with the <xmlns> attribute.
 This allows web browsers to easily understand the template language.
 But in the case of amps, amp = “amp” starts with attribution.
 Unless w3.org is Validate, it will sometimes be difficult to load the page.

 Our suggestion about AMP

 Frankly speaking, AMP is not the perfect choice for all types of blogs/websites.
-Several websites, including the world-renowned blog Washington Post, CNN, The Wall Street Journal, Hearst, The Guardian and The New York Times, have been shown to use AMP for the past one year, but recently these popular websites have removed the AMP option.
+Several websites, including the world-renowned blog Washington Post, CNN, The Wall Street Journal, Hearst, The Guardian, and The New York Times, have been shown to use AMP for the past year, but recently these popular websites have removed the AMP option.
 If you search Google from any kind of mobile you can verify its authenticity.

 AMP will increase the speed of your blog greatly, but you will not be able to use all types of ads in such templates if you wish.
 As a result, your blog’s revenue will be greatly reduced.
 In addition, most good bloggers commented that they did not get any support for increasing the income of the blog using AMP.
 Also, many comments that the advertised price of the AMP website is lower than that of any responsive template.

 AMP is not yet a better option for the blogger platform.
 Because Google is yet to provide any official support for this option.
 You cannot convert a Blogger Template to a full amp version for that.
 I tell you – I recommend not using AMP on your blog unless the blogger team is officially supporting AMP.
 When the Blogger team officially supports it, they will also explain how to make a template a perfect amp.

 Note: that TechJan is not yet using AMP and we will not use AMP unless it is officially supported.
 We will share tips on this after officially supporting it.